-GENERAL MOTORS, GM, the GM Emblem, CHEVROLET, the CHEVROLET Emblem, the names CORVETTE, Z06, ZR1, CORVETTE GRAND SPORT and the CORVETTE Emblem are registered trademarks of General Motors.
+The names, logos, emblems, slogans, vehicle model names, and vehicle body designs appearing in this manual including, but not limited to, GM, the GM logo, CHEVROLET, the CHEVROLET Emblem, CORVETTE, CORVETTE GRAND SPORT, ZO6, and ZR1 are trademarks and/or service marks of General Motors LLC, its subsidiaries, affiliates, or licensors.
 This manual describes features that may or may not be on your specific vehicle either because they are options that you did not purchase or due to changes subsequent to the printing of this owner manual.
 Please refer to the purchase documentation relating to your specific vehicle to confirm each of the features found on your vehicle.
 For vehicles first sold in Canada, substitute the name "General Motors of Canada Limited" for Chevrolet Motor Division wherever it appears in this manual.